Keeping Your Carpet Clean: Stain Removal Guide

 Even with the best intentions of trying to keep your new carpet clean, there will come a time when an unfortunate spill, a pet’s little accident or a child’s mucky finger marks may stain your carpet.
-It can be easy to panic when a stain happens, and whilst it is important to act swiftly so the stain does not set in, it is crucial to use the right cleaning method.
+It is important to act swiftly, so the stain does not set in.
+But it is crucial to use the right cleaning method.

 Different types of stains require different systems of stain removal, so knowing how to clean up a particular type of stain is vital.
 There are basically three different ways you can remove unwanted stains from your carpet.

 Blot the carpet with clean absorbent material.
 This will remove any excess liquid.
 The stained area then needs to be sponged gently with a mixture of half a pint of warm (not hot) water combined with a teaspoon of detergent for woollens.
 Alternatively, carpet shampoo can be used, in accordance with manufacturer’s instructions.
 Never rub or scrub the area, as this can damage carpet fibres and encourage the stain to set.
 Rinse with clean warm water and blot the area thoroughly.
 Brush the pile to its natural direction.
 Use several sheets of white absorbent kitchen roll and place on the damp area.
 Put a heavy object on top of the sheets to weigh them down.
 This will help to dry the patch and soak up any residual stain.

 Use a household dry-cleaning fluid to sponge the stain.
 Refer to the specific manufacturer’s guidelines on how to use and apply the fluid.

 Make a solution of one part white vinegar to three parts of clean warm (not hot) water.
 Sponge the stain gently, but do not rub or scrub it.
 Leave for approximately 15 minutes.
 Sponge the area with clean warm water.
 Then follow the steps outlined in Method A.